ogbigboss/how-i-got-my-netflix-show-cancelled/README.md

 ### Burn Notice quotes to use

 > "You can't choose your intelligence sources.
 Might be a heroin smuggler, a dictator... or your mom." — "Identity" episode, likely Westen

+> "Michael Westen: [narration] In a hostage situation, the same things that get you killed will extend your life."

+> "Michael Westen: [narration] Military units are a lot like marching bands.
+Take out the guy conducting the operation, and you'll throw everyone out of sync.
+Pretty soon all you have left is sound and fury."

+> "Michael Westen: [narration] When fighting in the wilderness, the biggest threats are often the ones you don't see: dehydration, exhaustion, and nerves."

+> "Michael Westen: [narration] For a spy, there's no shame in retreat.
+When faced with a more powerful enemy you're trained to get out of the way and keep moving.
+It's not about running away or giving up.
+The goal of any retreat is to find the right place to marshal your resources and make a stand.
+Military history is filled with stories of small forces taking on larger ones.
+Whether it's David fighting Goliath or the French Resistance fighting the Nazis, the strategy is basically the same.
+You have to choose the right ground, deploy your resources carefully, and remember that the greatest weapon in any battle is surprise."

+> "Michael Westen: [holding Chechik at knifepoint] You should stick to hunting things that don't fight back."

+> Oleg: You're real Michael Westen, yes?
+>
+> Michael: Yeah.
+>
+> Oleg: Back home, your story Russian Intelligence tells to scare.
+They say you're one name for many people.
+Special Operations team.
+They think one person cannot make so much problems.
+>
+> Michael: Nope.
+Just me.
+> - George Tasudis as Oleg and Jeffrey Donovan as Michael from Broadcast TV's _Burn Notice_